Plan for Tomorrow | How to prepare to meet with a financial professional

 Keep pace with inflation

-Manage ups and downs
+Manage market ups and downs

 Prep for the unexpected